-In 1938 the situation worsened further: not only was there no longer room for the "energetic demand of minority and opposing choices", which permeated Treves' scientific production, but the "persecution of the rights" of Italian Jews began.
-And so, at the end of September, a few weeks after the implementation of the first measures "for the defense of the race", Treves left, with his brother Paolo and his mother Olga, a Country that had already placed him under "strict surveillance", checked his correspondence and prevented him and his
+In 1938 the situation worsened further: not only was there no longer room for the "energetic demand of minority and opposing choices"8, which permeated Treves' scientific production, but the "persecution of the rights"9 of Italian Jews began.
+And so, at the end of September, a few weeks after the implementation of the first measures "for the defense of the race", Treves left, with his brother Paolo and his mother Olga, a Country that had already placed him under "strict surveillance"10, checked his correspondence11 and

-&lt;sup>5 P. Treves, Demostene e la libertà greca, Bari, Laterza, 1933, p.
+5 P. Treves, Demostene e la libertà greca, Bari, Laterza, 1933, p.
 168, n.
 17. A bibliography of Treves' writings can be found in Carlo Franco, Piero Treves: from 1930 to 1996, Naples, Enchiridion, I.U.O., 1998, now revised and expanded in Piero Treves.
 Tra storia ellenistica e storia della cultura, edited by Anna Magnetto.
 Pisa, Edizioni della Normale, 2021, pp. 223-307.

-&lt;sup>6 C. Franco, Piero Treves: "Interpretazioni di Giulio Cesare", "Quaderni di Storia", 37, 1993, pp. 115-126.
+6 C. Franco, Piero Treves: "Interpretazioni di Giulio Cesare", "Quaderni di Storia", 37, 1993, pp. 115-126.

-&lt;sup>7 P. Treves, Profilo di Antonello Gerbi in Antonello Gerbi, La disputa del nuovo mondo.
+7 P. Treves, Profilo di Antonello Gerbi in Antonello Gerbi, La disputa del nuovo mondo.
 Storia di una polemica: 1750-1900, new edition, edited by S. Gerbi, Milan-Naples, Ricciardi, 1983, pp. XVII-LXXII, now in Id., Scritti novecenteschi, cit., pp. 131-173, 137.

-&lt;sup>8 C. Franco, Introduzione to P. Treves, "Le piace Tacito?"
+8 C. Franco, Introduzione to P. Treves, "Le piace Tacito?"
 Ritratti di storici antichi, edited by C. Franco, Turin, Nino Aragno Editore, 2011, p.
 XVI.

-&lt;sup>9 Michele Sarfatti, Gli ebrei nell'Italia fascista: vicende, identità, persecuzione, Turin, Einaudi, 2000.
+9 Michele Sarfatti, Gli ebrei nell'Italia fascista: vicende, identità, persecuzione, Turin, Einaudi, 2000.

-&lt;sup>10 Telegraphic dispatch with absolute priority dated 24 December 1926 from the Ministry of Interior, Ufficio Cifra, to the Prefetti frontiera Terra et Mare, Commissari P.G.
-Zona Frontiera, in ACS, MI, DGPS, CPC, b.
-5210, dossier Treves Claudio.
+10 Telegraphic dispatch with absolute priority dated 24 December 1926 from the Ministry of Interior, Ufficio Cifra, to the Prefetti frontiera Terra et Mare, Commissari P.G.
+Zona Frontiera, in prevented him and his brother from pursuing an academic career12.